guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

-We capture job and step level information on the status of the process, with some information on the number of records loaded, how long it took, when it was started and finished, and how many errors were generated.
-We capture operational metadata at each step, which can include record counts, etc., dependent on the type of step.
-We also capture job and step status and exceptions, etc.
+We capture job and step level information on the status of the process, with some information on the number of records loaded, how long it took, when it was started and finished, and errors or warnings generated.
+We capture operational metadata at each step, which can include record counts, etc. dependent on the type of step.

 What type of data or record lineage?
 ------------------------------------